 The LFC had entered into an agreement to develop the former Brigade HQ at Albert Embankment.
 The new development will include the re-provision of the existing fire station together with the LFC Museum.
-In addition, a meanwhile use lease has been signed with the developer for the use of the separate rear block at the site, to enable the developer to operate from the site in order to secure a planning consent for the redevelopment of the whole site in accordance with the Development
+In addition, a meanwhile use lease has been signed with the developer for the use of the separate rear block at the site, to enable the developer to operate from the site in order to secure a planning consent for the redevelopment of the whole site in accordance with the Development Agreement.

-Agreement.
 However, this development has been refused by the Secretary of State.

-Previously the site has been valued as one asset but due to the above the site has been spilt into two separate assets, the former HQ and fire station and the separate rear block at the site.
+Previously the site has been valued as one asset but due to the above the site has been spilt into three separate assets, the former HQ and fire station and the separate centrre and rear sites.
 The former HQ and fire station are an operational asset and as such has been valued as a specialised asset.
-Whilst the rear site is a non operational asset and has been classified as a surplus asset which has been revalued at fair value (market value) in line with IFRS 13.
+Whilst the centre and rear sites are a non operational assets and have been classified as surplus assets which have been revalued at fair value (market value) in line with IFRS 13.